reposense/RepoSense/docs/StandaloneConfiguration.md

 ```
 #### Line-by-line explanation
 ```
 "ignoreGlobList": ["**.dat", "**.js"]        <-- Repository level's list of file formats to ignore.

 "ignoreCommitList": ["12345abc", "67890def"] <-- The list of commits to ignore during analysis.
 For accurate
-                                           results, the commits should be provided with their full hash in and reverse chronological order.
+                                           results, the commits should be provided with their full hash.

 "ignoreGlobList": ["**.css"]                 <-- Author level's ignoreGlobList adds on to the Repository level's.
                                            Thus, the actual ignoreGlobList for alice would contain css, dat and js.

 "githubId": "bob"                            <-- Only githubId is mandatory.
                                            Optional information can be left out to prevent clutter.
 ```
 ### Verify your standalone configuration